uuuuuvika/bingo-fever/README.md

 <img width="1439" alt="dd" src="https://user-images.githubusercontent.com/47716922/221993457-15ebd796-9941-41bb-8af9-bc697f60b911.png">

 ### How to Play
 The objective of the game is to click all the cells in a single row, column, or diagonal to win.
-To start playing just <kbd><a href="https://uuuuuvika.github.io/bingo-fever/">CLICK HERE</a></kbd>.
-Then, follow these easy steps:
+To start playing just <kbd><a href="https://uuuuuvika.github.io/bingo-fever/">CLICK HERE</a></kbd> and follow these easy steps:

 - Whenever something from the board happens - click on corresponding cell to mark it as "clicked".
 - Continue clicking cells until you have a row, column, or diagonal of clicked cells.